dydxprotocol/v4-abacus/docs/Input/TradeInput.md

 ## positionMargin

-The amount of margin used for the overall position (Isolated Margin)
+The margin value of the position

 ## positionLeverage

-The overall leverage of the position (Isolated Margin)
+The leverage value of the position